Coritiba Foot Ball Club: 2000s

 In 2001, Coritiba had a good first semester, becoming vice-champion of Copa Sul-Minas (South-Minas Cup), and reaching the semi-finals of the Copa do Brasil.
 But in the Campeonato Paranaense, the club were eliminated in the semi-finals, yet again for Paraná state.
 Fernando Miguel scored a goal for Coritiba in the 93rd minute (48th minute of the second half).

 In 2002, after a bad beginning, Coritiba improved throughout the season.
 They did, however, lose against Gama.

 In 2003, as well as being unbeaten champions of Campeonato Paranaense, they were fifth in Brasileirão, and were allowed to play in the Libertadores da América the next year.

 In 2004, they won the Campeonato Paranaense again and participated in the Sul-Americanas and Libertadores da América cups.

 In 2005, after a bad campaign in the Campeonato Brasileiro, the team fell to Série B of the competition.
 In that year, Coritiba had the fourth highest average attendance of the tournament, with 18,688 per match.

 2006 brought coach Marcio Araújo to Coritiba, and later Estevam Soares.
 After eliminations from the Campeonato Paranaense and Copa do Brasil, Estevam was fired, and was replaced by Paulo Bonamigo.
 During Campeonato, Coritiba won a number of rounds, but ended the championship in sixth place, so did not move up to Série A.

 In 2007, Guilherme Macuglia was the new boss.
 He was in command during the Campeonato Paranaense, Copa do Brasil, and for part of the Campeonato Brasileiro.
 In July 2007, Renê Simões was hired as the new boss after the sacking of Macuglia.
 During this period, the players were revealed: people like defender Henrique, the midfielders Marlos and Pedro Ken, and striker Keirrison, as well as players such as Gustavo, Túlio and goalkeeper Edson Baston.
 On November 3, with four games to spare, Coritiba were back up to Série A of Brasileirão, drawing with Vitória, in Couto Pereira.
 On November 24, in their last game, with a victory against Santa Cruz in Estádio do Arruda (Arruda Stadium), Coritiba were champions of Serie B in 2007.

 In 2009, Coritiba fell to Série B after a tie with Fluminense, the result was a sports riot in the stadium that left 18 injured, damages of R$500 thousand and 6 Coritiba fans in prison.
-But in 2010, Coritiba were back to Série A, and Coritiba did not fall again.